 - Students will be able to find patterns in a text.

 - Students will be able to use the text of a folk tale to increase their skills in reasoning through the identification of analogies.

 - Students will be able to construct their own folk tale based on elements of their own culture.

-- Explain to students that folk tales often have a structured pattern underlying their storyline.
+- Explain to students that folk tales often have a structured pattern underlying their story line.
 Being able to uncover the pattern can increase their ability to think about and analyze the story at higher levels.
 Explain that there is a pattern within the selected folk tale that doesn't have anything to do with the literal elements of the story.
-Explain that you will provide them an example of this.
 Give each student a copy of the Folk Tales Worksheet, and go through the example given with them.

 - Folk tales contain universal themes that transcend their culture of origin.

 - Folk tales occur in all cultures and teach important lessons about life.

 - What does this folk tale teach me about my culture and other cultures?

 - What life lessons can we learn from folk tales?

 Have students use the pattern in the selected folk tale to write a folk tale of their own creation.
 Students can use the Folk Tales Worksheet as a graphic organizer to begin to brainstorm the literal elements of their own folk tale.
 Before students begin working on their folk tales, review the information on folk tales with them.
 Remind students of the structural elements of folk tales: an introduction, a development, a climax, a conclusion, and a moral.
 As students are brainstorming the plot of their own folk tale, have them compare their initial notes with a partner prior to writing.